Posts

 Image

-Today Jayde experienced some setbacks, along with a few speed bumps on her recovery road.
+Today, Jayde experienced some setbacks in her recovery.
 Yes, they are to be expected.
-Still, it does not make these setbacks any less frustrating for the girl lying in the hospital bed or the momma who cannot do much to change it.
+Still, it does not make these setbacks any less frustrating for the girl lying in the hospital bed or the mama who cannot do much to change it.
 The day started with a new nurse who knew nothing about SMAS and very little about POTS.
 "Umm, no, 73 is not a normal HR for her, even when she is resting.
 Please check again."
 "115, ok, that sounds accurate."
-After Nikki and Shannon knew what we needed, without us saying a word, never allowing Jayde's medication to overlap, or making Jayde feel she was a less important patient-it was a day full of adjustments.
+After Nikki and Shannon knew what we needed, without us saying a word, never allowing Jayde's medication to lapse or making Jayde feel she was a less important patient, it was a day full of adjustments.
 Jayde's fluoroscopy test was an adventure.
 She experienced a resident who was not confident in her skills, along with a callous doctor who needed to have a refresher in empathy and bedside manners.
-Besides the obvious, to see if her surgery was successful...we discovered the Ng tube was inse
+Besides the obvious, to see if her surgery was successful, we discovered the Ng tube was inserted too far.
+Thus, it was not drainin...

 Updates From the 10th Floor